How to Contribute

 Release Checklist

-Any major or minor updates should get a new release in GitHub.
+Any updates should get a new release in GitHub.
 Use the following checklist when getting a new update ready for release.
 For patch updates/bug fixes, follow steps 1-4.

 - Verify